websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

    </script>
    ```

-This snippet of JavaScript first retrieves the "Select Role" button through its identifier (`portlet:namespace />selectRole`).
+This snippet of JavaScript first retrieves the Select Role button through its identifier (`portlet:namespace />selectRole`).
 Then it adds an event listener to create the item selector dialog when clicked.

 The `Liferay.Util.openSelectionModal` method creates the dialog.